-James (Jim) Buizer is Professor in the School of Natural Resources and the Environment and Director of the Climate Adaptation and International Development Program in the Institute of the Environment at the University of Arizona.
-He is also a Member of the Faculties of Arid Lands Studies, and the Graduate Interdisciplinary Program in Global Change.
+James (Jim) Buizer is Professor in the School of Natural Resources and the Environment and Interim Director of the Arizona Institutes for Resilient Environment and Societies, where he is also Director of the Climate Adaptation and International Development Program.
 Jim’s research interests are in sustainability science, adaptation to impacts of climate variability and change, institutional design and transformation, and boundary spanning organizations.

 Until 2003, Jim served as Director of the Climate and Societal Interactions Office at the National Oceanic and Atmospheric Administration in Washington, D.C., where he was responsible for designing and leading the Agency’s integrated, multidisciplinary research and applications program positioned at the climate and societal interface.
 In his personal capacity, he has served on numerous Boards.
-He is immediate past Chairman of the Board of Directors of the National Council for Science and the Environment, and serves as Chairman of the Board of Directors at Second Nature, Inc. He also serves on the Council of Advisors for Planet Forward, the Board on Global Strategies for the American Meteorological Society, and chairs the Senior Advisory Council of the Regional Integrated Multi-Hazard Early Warning System for Africa and Asia based in Bangkok,
+He is the immediate past chair of the Board of Directors of the National Council for Science and the Environment, and serves as chairman of the Board of Directors at Second Nature, Inc. He also serves on the Council of Advisors for Planet Forward and on the Board on Global Strategies for the American Meteorological Society.

 Buizer has published extensively on institutionalizing the science-to-action interface, integrating climate information into development decision processes, and climate assessments.
 He received his degrees in Oceanography, Marine Resource Economics, and Science Policy from the University of Washington, Seattle, Washington.